 What Does Opiate Addiction Treatment Involve?

-Typical treatment methodologies address the psychological and physical components of opiate addiction, as well as the social, spiritual, relational, health and self-esteem issues that may have brought him or her to addiction initially.
-Among the approaches used to overcome the addiction and move towards long-term recovery are the following recovery resources:
+Effective counseling strategies address the psychological and physical components of opiate addiction as well as the social, spiritual, relational, health and self-esteem issues that may have brought him or her to addiction initially.
+Counseling can take many forms, and addiction treatment may involve any or all of the following:

 - Focus on health/wellness